Capriccio with ruins and figures, oil painting on canvas, early 18th century

 Exceptional antique furniture and accessories can be an excellent idea for decorating our interiors.
 Currently, there is a growing number of enthusiasts of high-quality vintage items that have a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but a few are particularly prominent.
 Eclectic furniture refers to the 19th century, especially the Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and the English Victorian style.
-Toward the end of the century, these styles transition into pseudo-classicism, Renaissance, and Baroque styles.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Toward the end of the century, these styles blend into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture and accessories date from the late 18th to early 19th century.
-This style originated during Napoleon’s reign, heavily influenced by Roman and Greek ornamentation.
+Everything stems from Napoleon’s reign, which imposed a strong resemblance and references to Roman and Greek ornamentation.

-Neoclassical furniture is associated with Louis XVI style, which also draws heavily from ancient architecture.
-Notable and interesting are antique products in Rococo style and Louis XV.
-Next is Baroque, a term derived from Portuguese 'barocco'—meaning an irregularly developed pearl.
+Neoclassical furniture is associated with Louis XVI style, which also heavily references ancient architecture.
+Notable and noteworthy are antique products in Rococo and Louis XV styles.
+The next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
 These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to emphasize the grandeur of these items.
+Unique, selectively used materials were employed to further emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the former era.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, often using brown stains, moldings, sturdy bases, and reliefs.
-These were quite distinctive products, offering new possibilities such as the construction of cupboards and broadly speaking, chest furniture.
-They also reflected an interest in mythology and antiquity, with supports and legs often taking animal forms.
+Renaissance style was quite heavy and bulky, using brown stains, moldings, sturdy bases, and reliefs.
+These were quite distinctive products but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
+They also drew inspiration from mythology and ancient times, with supports and legs often taking animal forms.

 The key to stylish antique furniture is originality.
 Ultimately, this is crucial for buyers, as many forgeries circulate on the market.
 Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.